gabrieltempass/sparkify-churn-prediction/README.md

 The dataset used is a log file containing all the user interactions with the platform over time, for example: songs listened, pages visited and profile information.
 Since the file has around 26 million rows (12 Gb), it is practically infeasible to use a single machine to run the model, thus, an AWS EMR cluster was used.

 Pandas and Scikit-learn libraries are not able to run on distributed clusters.
-However, Spark is capable of such, so, it was used to do the ETL, with the [PySpark SQL module](https://spark.apache.org/docs/2.4.4/api/python/pyspark.sql.html), and apply the machine learning algorithims, with the [PySpark ML Package](https://spark.apache.org/docs/2.4.4/api/python/pyspark.ml.html).
+However, Spark is capable of such, so, it was used to do the extract, transform, load (ETL) process, with the [PySpark SQL module](https://spark.apache.org/docs/2.4.4/api/python/pyspark.sql.html), and apply the machine learning algorithims, with the [PySpark ML Package](https://spark.apache.org/docs/2.4.4/api/python/pyspark.ml.html).

 The project is divided into the following tasks: